mnahsanofficial/website-theme-switcher/README.md

 ## 🚀 Demo

-Experience the theme switcher in action with our auto-playing demo video above and interactive demo below!
+Experience the theme switcher in action with our demo video and live portfolio!
 The demos showcase:

 - **🎬 Instant Theme Switching**: See how themes change instantly between light and dark modes
 - **✨ Smooth Transitions**: Watch the beautiful animations and transitions
 - **💾 localStorage Persistence**: Observe how theme preferences are saved
 - **📱 Responsive Design**: See the theme switcher working across different screen sizes
-- **🔄 Auto-Loop**: The video automatically plays and loops to continuously demonstrate features

-**🎯 [Simple Working Demo](demo/simple-working-demo.html)** - A minimal, focused demo that demonstrates the core theme switching functionality with a beautiful UI and smooth animations.
+- **🌐 Live Portfolio**: Test the theme switcher on a real website

+**🎬 [Demo Video](https://app.eino.world/data-public/shared-link/3gGBZbghKme3dRVKsbSe)** - Click to view the theme switcher in action

+**🌐 [Live Portfolio](https://my-portfolio-mnahsanofficials-projects.vercel.app/)** - Test the theme switcher on a live website

-> **🎬 Video Demo:** The demo video above automatically plays and loops to showcase the theme switcher in action.
-Watch how smoothly themes transition and how the interface adapts to different themes.
+> **🎬 Demo Experience:** Click the demo video link above to see the theme switcher in action, or visit the live portfolio to test it on a real website.

 ## 🤝 Contributing